The Story of our Faith

 Jesus died on a Friday, the day before the greatest annual Jewish holy day, the Passover, a day that commemorated the delivery of the Hebrew people from slavery in Egypt.
 Jesus rose from the dead on the third day, Sunday.
 Through his voluntary death and Resurrection while possessing our humanity, Jesus broke the power of death over all humankind forever.
 After his Resurrection, He was seen alive by many, including the eleven disciples (Judas, in his remorse for betraying Christ, had meanwhile ended his own life) and many others.
 He spent another forty days on earth, further instructing his eleven disciples to form them into apostles, a word which means "those sent out on a mission".
 After these forty days, while still sharing our humanity, He physically returned to heaven, while the apostles watched.
 Thus the path was fully opened for humankind to share in the life of God.

 The apostles, following the instructions Jesus gave them, began to travel throughout the known world, preaching the Gospel everywhere, telling anyone who would listen the good news and baptising them into the name of the Father, and of the Son, and of the Holy Spirit.
-The good news is that, by repenting of our sins (turning away from all the ways we miss the perfect for which God has created us) and being baptised into membership of the Church - which Jesus Himself called his Body - it is possible for a person to conquer death, just as Jesus did through his sacrifice of Himself on the Cross.
+The good news is that, by repenting of our sins (turning away from all the ways we miss the perfection for which God has created us) and being baptised into membership of the Church - which Jesus Himself called his Body - it is possible for a person to conquer death, just as Jesus did through his sacrifice of Himself on the Cross.
 We can make the passage into death a passage into resurrection, because incorporation into the ongoing life of the Church is participation in Christ.
 This is what it means to be "saved".

 Someday, Jesus will return, and time as we know it will end.
 Everyone will be resurrected bodily at the end of time, but only those who are "in Christ" will experience that as a resurrection of eternal life with God.
 Those who reject Christ will still be raised to a resurrection in the eternal presence of God.
 However, as they have not accepted Christ's offer of union with God, this presence will be experienced by them as a continuation of existence cut off from the life that God so freely gives.